Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 ---

+# Misdirection
+A good magician never reveals his secrets.
+Starting at 3rd level, you gain advantage on Dexterity (Sleight of Hand) checks when trying to cast a spell without being noticed.

 # Mischievous Incantations
-At 3rd level, choose two cantrips to specialize in, from the Mischievous Apprentice spell list:
+At 3rd level, choose two cantrips to specialize in.
+You can use your bonus action to cast them, and gain the following benefits:

 ## [Deceitful Maneuver](/spells/deceitful-maneuver/)
-You can cast this spell freely as part of any interaction, such as drawing a dagger, pulling a lever, or pocketing a piece of jewelry.
+If you're specialized in this cantrip, you can cast it freely as part of any interaction, such as drawing a dagger, pulling a lever, or pocketing a piece of jewelry.
 It doesn't require your concentration, but it dispels after you finish the interaction.

 ## [Folly Spectacle](/spells/folly-spectacle/)
-When you cast this spell, you don't provoke opportunity attacks from the creature you target for the rest of the turn.
+If you're specialized in this cantrip, you don't provoke opportunity attacks from the creature you target with it for the rest of the turn.

 ## [Fling](/spells/fling/)
-Ranged attacks you make with this spell can deal sneak attack damage.
+If you're specialized in this cantrip, ranged attacks you make with it can deal sneak attack damage.

 ## [Minor Phantasm](/spells/minor-phantasm)
-Taking damage doesn't automatically end this spell for the target.
+If you're specialized in this cantrip, taking damage doesn't automatically end it for the target.
 Instead, it must make another Intelligence saving throw to realize that it's an illusion.

 ## [Subterfuge](/spells/subterfuge/)
-Distractions you affect with this spell can be more deliberate, for example:
+If you're specialized in this cantrip, distractions you affect with it can be more deliberate, for example:
 - A whisper can be in a specific voice that you've heard and can consist of up to five words.
 - You may interact with more delicate mechanisms, such as belt buckles, straps, and tied knots.
 - Physical sensory effects may cause more of a ruse, such as pulling a guard's helmet down to cover his eyes.

-In addition to these benefits, you can use your bonus action to cast the cantrips you're specialized in, and have advantage on Dexterity (Sleight of Hand) checks when attempting to cast them without being noticed.

 ---